Archive | Project 52 RSS feed for this section

 #15/52: Prom Season 2012

-This year is my daughters first year at prom.
-She did what all teenage girls do before prom, searched for her dress (bought it online), had her nails done, her hair done and then had her Mom take way too many pictures before prom.
+Prom season kicks off early at Elmwood-Murdock high school and my daughter did what all teenage girls do before prom, searched for her dress (bought it online), had her nails done, her hair done and then have their Mom take way too many pictures.

 Elmwood-Murdock does prom a little different than the bigger schools where kids rent limos which takes them to dinner and prom.
 The school prom committee raises money throughout their high school years and rents coach buses which picks the kids up at the school, where everyone rides together to a dinner, dance, and then takes them to the after prom party.
 This years prom was held at Dave and Busters in Omaha.